Graham “Gray” Strickland began early in the financial services business: roaming the halls of his mom’s advisory office in downtown Dallas.

 A second-generation advisor, he followed in his mom’s footsteps and entered the family business in 2002.
 Taking over the successful practice his mom and stepfather built together for over 20 years, Gray expanded the practice to include a specialty focus on small businesses while continuing the tradition of comprehensive, individualized financial and retirement planning.

 Gray graduated Summa Cum Laude from the University of Texas at Arlington and holds a bachelor’s degree in Communications/Public Relations with a minor in Business Finance.
 He holds the Series 7, Series 66 and Group 1 Life and Health licenses.
+Additionally, he earned the AIF® Designation.
+Attainment of the AIF Designation demonstrates understanding of the Prudent Practices® and methodology.

 Gray’s passion, and how he truly gives back to his community is through his volunteer work with Scouting.
 Gray joined a troop at 11 and earned the Rank of Eagle Scout, placing him among the top 2% of young people in the program: a fraternity that includes the likes of Neil Armstrong – astronaut/first man on the moon; William Devries – M.D., who transplanted the first artificial heart; Gerald Ford – 38th President; and H. Ross Perot – self-made millionaire.